allenai/rslearn_projects/docs/landsat_vessels/train_eval.md

 ## Evaluation

-We evaluate the whole pipeline with two strategies.
+The whole pipeline is evaluated with two approaches.

-- **Evaluation Metrics**: We evaluate the pipeline on the validation set of the detector (about 1K images), which outputs the recall, precision, and F1 score.
+- **Evaluation Metrics**: Evaluate the pipeline on the validation set of the detector (about 1K images), which outputs the recall, precision, and F1 score.
-- **Scenario Checks**: We evaluate the pipeline on a set of selected scenes, which covers different regions, failure modes (whitcaps, clouds, ice, islands, etc.), and true positives, to check if the pipeline is working properly.
+- **Scenario Checks**: Evaluate the pipeline on a set of selected scenes, which covers different regions, failure modes (whitcaps, clouds, ice, islands, etc.), and true positives, to check if the pipeline is working properly.

 ### Evaluation Metrics

-1. Run the detector on the validation set (if not already run):
+1. Run the evaluation pipeline, which runs the detector and classifier on the validation set, and computes the metrics:

     ```python
-    python -m rslp.rslearn_main model predict --config data/landsat_vessels/config.yaml
+    python rslp/landsat_vessels/evaluation/evaluation_metrics.py --detector_ds_path gs://rslearn-eai/datasets/landsat_vessel_detection/detector/dataset_20240924/ --detector_group labels_utm --classifier_ds_path gs://rslearn-eai/datasets/landsat_vessel_detection/pipeline/dataset_20240924/
     ```

-2. Run the following script to generate classification windows based on the detector outputs, and evaluate the results against the human-generated labels from the validation set:

-    ```python
-    python rslp/landsat_vessels/evaluation/evaluation_metrics.py --detector_dataset_path /path/to/detector_dataset/ --detector_group detector_group --classifier_dataset_path /path/to/classifier_dataset/ --output_path /path/to/result.json
-    ```
+There're four optional flags (if not provided, default is False):

+- `--materialize_detector_ds`: materialize the detector dataset.
+- `--run_detector`: run the detector on the validation set.
+- `--materialize_classifier_ds`: materialize the classifier dataset.
+- `--run_classifier`: run the classifier on the detector outputs.

+If none of these are provided, it means both the detector and classifier dataset are already materialized and run, and the metrics are computed directly.
+If the detector changes, we need to provide the flags of `--run_detector`, `--materialize_classifier_ds`, and `--run_classifier`.
+If only the classifier changes, we only need to provide the flags of `--run_classifier`.

 ### Scenario Checks